Important Legal Disclaimer

 - Wait 60 days for non-essentials

-- Buy quality basics, upgrade later
+- Buy good basics, then upgrade later

 Mistake 2: Skipping the Property Check